 Objectives and Next Steps

 This Final Report on the Translation and Transliteration of Contact Information Policy Development Process (PDP) is prepared as required by the GNSO Policy Development Process as stated in the ICANN Bylaws, Annex A. This Final Report is based on the Initial Report of 15 December 2014 and has been updated to reflect the review and analysis of the public comments received by the Translation and Transliteration of Contact Information Working Group in addition to further deliberations among the Group’s members.
 This Report has been submitted to the GNSO Council for its consideration.
-The PDP WG’s recommendations are outlined in Section [TO BE INSERTED].
+The PDP Working Group’s recommendations are outlined in Section [TO BE INSERTED].
 If the GNSO Council approves the Final Report, ICANN staff will prepare a GNSO Council Report, which will accompany the Final Report to the ICANN Board.
 Following a public comment period, the ICANN Board will make the determination whether to approve the policy changes recommended by the Working Group in this Final Report.

 Mission and Scope